 That’s an easy definition – and now you are a real professional.

-Are you really sure about that?
+Wait a moment – are you really sure about that?

 Let’s look at a number of different scenarios